 Pacific Highway in Australia

-This project to upgrade a 19.5 km stretch of the Pacific Highway, between the towns of Warrell Creek and Nambucca Heads in New South Wales.
+In June of 2018, the upgrade project on the 19.5-km stretch of the Australian Pacific Highway was completed between the cities of Warrell Creek and Nambucca Heads in the state of New South Wales.

 - 351M € budget